Frequently Asked Questions

 understand what plagiarism is and/or do not grasp the severity of its offense.
 The

-Saylor Foundation defines plagiarism as the act of copying words or ideas from a
+Saylor Academy defines plagiarism as the act of copying words or ideas from a

 source without appropriate attribution; failing to put a quotation in quotation marks;